dilan-dio4/easybase-website/react.markdown

     └── index.js
 ```

-Open up terminal and navigate to your project root folder and install the `easybase-react` library:
+Open up a terminal and navigate to your project root folder and install the `easybase-react` library:

 ```zsh
 npm install easybase-react